 This text was enclosed in a box that was hidden from view if you were using a modern browser, but visible if you used Netscape 4.
 I used the usual methods of getting different browsers to load different stylesheets as mentioned in my article How to Use Different CSS Style Sheets For Different Browsers (and How to Hide CSS Code from Older Browsers).

 Some ways in which you might inadvertently use hidden text (possibly without knowing, if you use third-party scripts) include the use of drop-down menus for site navigation and browser-specific tips for users (like in my case above).
-I'm fairly certain that the Google programmers keep refining their engine so that the more common use of CSS to hide text for harmless purposes like navigation menus (and so on) are recognized as benign, but if you are about to use hidden text for some fancy design gimmick on your page, you might want to test it out on some obscure page on your site to see if the Google robot chokes on it.
-After all, always remember your site's life depends on a robot, not a human.
-It may be obvious to you and other humans that the code is harmless, designed for some acceptable purpose, but a computer program can only follow a set of preprogrammed rules.
+I'm fairly certain that the Google programmers keep refining their engine so that the more common use of CSS to hide text for harmless purposes like navigation menus (and so on) are recognized as benign, but if you are about to use hidden text for some fancy design gimmick on your page, you might want to test it out on some obscure page on your site to see if Google's algorithms choke on it.
+After all, always remember your site's life depends on a computer program, not a human.
+It may be obvious to you and other people that the code is harmless, designed for some acceptable purpose, but computer software can only follow a set of preprogrammed rules.

 Note that neither the navigation menu created by my Free CSS Navigation Menu Button Wizard nor the one created by the Free Drop Down Navigation Menu Wizard uses hidden text for the various menu items (or anything else for that matter), so don't worry.
 They are straightforward menus that do not use any trickery to accomplish their jobs.

 I get many queries everyday from new webmasters reading thesitewizard.com, asking me how they can get the link to their site to be shown on the first page of the Google search engine results.
 In fact, for some of them, getting their site to appear anywhere in the first few pages of Google's results would already be a victory.